What are performance review phrases and when can you use them?

 1. Write an introductory sentence

-The first sentence for your review statement can be introductory, including general information like the review cycle and employee name.
-Your first sentence might be something like, “This review statement is for Jake Smith’s quarter three performance evaluation.”
-You may also want to mention how long the employee has worked at the company.
+The opening sentence of your review statement can be introductory, providing general details such as the review period and employee name.
+It might be phrased like, “This review statement is for Jake Smith’s quarter three performance evaluation.”
+You may also mention how long the employee has been with the company.

 3. Include specific accomplishments